Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Introduction: Properties of the visuo-motor system endowing visual search

 \section{Introduction: Properties of the visuo-motor system endowing visual search}

-For predators such as birds of prey~\citep{Mitkus2018} or sharks~\citep{Collin2018}, efficient detection of prey is essential for survival.
-In a broader context, visual search is defined as the essential function by which organisms examine their visual environment to locate and identify objects of interest.
-This can apply to predators such as falcons, dolphins, or humans, but also to species such as leaf-eating monkeys such as howler monkeys, fruit bats (which feed primarily on fruit and nectar), nectar-feeding birds such as hummingbirds, or seed-eating birds such as parrots.
-Most of these species have a visual organization that exhibits an inhomogeneous representation of the visual field, commonly referred to as foveated retinotopy~\citep{Polyak1941}.
-Visual search is thought to be largely based on this organization.
+For predators like birds of prey~\citep{Mitkus2018} or sharks~\citep{Collin2018}, efficiently detecting prey is critical for survival.
+More broadly, visual search —the process by which organisms scan their environment to locate and identify objects of interest— is essential across species.
+This includes predators like falcons and sharks, as well as herbivores such as howler monkeys, fruit bats, hummingbirds, and parrots.
+Many of these species share a visual system characterized by foveated retinotopy~\citep{Polyak1941}, where the visual field is represented more densely around a central region.
+This organization is believed to underpin the efficiency of visual search.